⚡ Flash Sale 20% Discount for New Clients, use code "QUICK20" at Checkout! ⚡

 Insight

-The confirmation statement validates that your company's Companies House records are accurate and current.
+The confirmation statement validates that the limited company or LLP records as held by the Registrar are accurate and current.
 As a result, every existing company, regardless of its trading status, must confirm this information annually.

 When Is My Confirmation Statement Due?